Michael-AUG/Michael-AUG.github.io/novs.markdown

 1. Regional Secondary Location NoVs
 2. Special Event Station NoVs (only available to Full licensees)
-3. Variation of a licence to operate on different frequencies (only available to Full licensees)
+3. Variation of a licence to operate on different frequencies (only available to Full licensees).
+  3a.
+Here there are also NoVs for running nodes, repeaters, [packet mailboxes](https://gm5aug.topple.scot/packet), etc
 4. I have a NoV to allow me to broadcast the GB2RS News - (only available to registered GB2RS Newsreaders)

 I have made use all of the above types of NoVs.
 A few of the variations from groups 1 and 2 are listed below, with links to QRZ pages.